maxkreja/berrymon/sphinx/source/setup.rst

     cd berrymon
     python3 -m pip install -r requirements.txt

-That's all you have to do in order to install Berrymon.
-Now it's time to configure and start it.
+That’s all you have to do in order to install Berrymon!

+Now it’s time to configure Berrymon and get it up and running.
 Head on to the next section.

 Configuration
 -------------